achimcc/codingconnects/src/content/posts/2021-01-16---Drag-and_Drop-with-rxjs.md

 export default Item;
 ```

 I use RxJs here within the `useEffect` hook.
-I declare in line 37-42 three observables: `mousedown$`, `mousemove$` and `mouseup$`.
+I declare three observables: `mousedown$`, `mousemove$` and `mouseup$`.
 Once I’ve declared an observable, I subscribe to it and tell the app how it should react to events which the observables are submitting.

 #### Marbles